maciej-nowak/My-CV/README.md

 ## App
 App has 4 views: About, Experience, Projects and Explore Espeo.
-It just allows to see info details actual at 01.2017.
+It just allows to see info details actual at 01.2017 and also to do some action like call, send SMS or navigate from current position to Espeo.

 ### Screenshots
 App looks like as screenshots below.